Should We Be Humble?

-Posted Sep 03, 2014
+Posted September 3, 2014

 Our society encourages navel-gazing and celebrates entitlement and exuberance.
-Economic interests lie not in humility but pride and hubris, while to call something or someone ‘humble’ most often connotes that the thing or person is simple, contemptible, or of little worth.
+Economic interests lie not in humility but in pride and hubris, while to call something or someone ‘humble’ most often connotes that the thing or person is simple, contemptible, or of little worth.

-Drunk on his humility, a humble person can seem arrogant to the generality of men.
-In 399BC, at the age of 70, Socrates was indicted for offending the Olympian gods and thereby breaking the law against impiety.
+Drunk on their humility, humble people can sometimes come across as arrogant.
+In 399 BCE, at the age of 70, Socrates was indicted for offending the Olympian gods and breaking the law against impiety.
 He was accused of ‘studying things in the sky and below the earth’, ‘making the worse into the stronger argument’, and ‘teaching these same things to others’.

 You think that I was convicted through deficiency of words—I mean, that if I had thought fit to leave nothing undone, nothing unsaid, I might have gained an acquittal.
 Not so; the deficiency which led to my conviction was not of words—certainly not.
 But I had not the boldness or impudence or inclination to address you as you would have liked me to address you, weeping and wailing and lamenting, and saying and doing many things which you have been accustomed to hearing from others, and which, as I say, are unworthy of me.
 But I thought that I ought not to do anything common or mean in the hour of danger: nor do I now repent of the manner of my defence, and I would rather die having spoken after my manner, than speak in your manner and live.